Nukesor/selfhosted-gaming/content/minecraft/_index.md

     If you already created a world, either delete the existing world folder (default name is `world`) or change the `level-name` parameter.
 - `gamemode` Either a `survival`, `creative`, `adventure` or `spectator`.
 - `view-distance` The radius of chunks a user can load.
 Has a direct impact on player's viewing distance.

+### Whitelisting

+If you enabled whitelisting on your server, only whitelisted users will be able to connect.
+To add a user to your whitelist, start the server and add them via the server cli interface with `/whitelist add USERNAME`.

+You can also enable/disable the whitelist on the live server with `/whitelist on/off`.

+Whenever you add/remove a user to/from the whitelist, the `$GAME_DIR/whitelist.json` file will be automatically updated.